 The Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

-Two Things that will free you on a Gorilla – Chimpanzee Trek, Hike, Climb – a Porter and Walking Stick
+Two Things that will free you on a Gorilla Trek, Hike -Climb – a Porter and Walking Stick

-You cannot do without a Gorilla Trek or the Gorilla Habituation Experience.
-They are the Two Must-Haves for trekking the gentle giants in Bwindi Impenetrable Forest, or on the sides of the Virunga Volcanoes in Mgahinga Gorilla Park are a Porter and a Walking Stick.
+You cannot do a Gorilla Trek or the Gorilla Habituation Experience without the Two Must-Haves for Gorilla Trekking: a Porter and a Walking Stick.

 A Gorilla Trek is not a Sunday Stroll in the Park.
-The terrain can be tough to navigate for some, and most of us who are moderately fit need a bit of help from a Friend.
-The assistance from a walking stick and the porter’s added support made the Trek more manageable and doable.
+The terrain can be tough to navigate for some, and most moderately fit people need help from a Friend.
+The assistance from a Walking stick and the porter’s added support made the Trek more manageable and doable.